RTEMS/rtems-docs/c-user/config/obsolete.rst

 CONFIGURE_LIBIO_MAXIMUM_FILE_DESCRIPTORS
 --------------------------------

-This configuration option was present in all RTEMS versions since at 1998 and is obsolete since RTEMS 5.1.
+This configuration option was present in all RTEMS versions since 1998 and is obsolete since RTEMS 5.1.
 See also :ref:`CONFIGURE_MAXIMUM_FILE_DESCRIPTORS`.

 .. index:: CONFIGURE_MAXIMUM_ADA_TASKS